Cherreads

 She walked over to Will.
 "He needs to be gagged."

-Maddie didn't even look at him.
+Maddie ignored him.
 She grabbed a strip of torn fabric from a discarded supply crate.
 "Gag him."

 They tied Curtis's hands and forced the cloth into his mouth.
 They shoved him down next to the unconscious mercenary.
 Curtis's eyes above the gag were wide and weeping, but nobody addressed it.
 There was no time to coddle him.

-"I need to tell you something," Allison whispered, stepping up beside Will.
+"I need to tell you something," Allison whispered.
+She stepped up beside Will.

 She wiped a smear of dark mud from her forehead.
-Her breathing was shallow, and her hands were trembling slightly.
-Will had assumed she was taking inventory of the cache, but looking at the sweat beading on her neck, he realized she had been burning her stamina the entire time.
+Her breathing was shallow.
+Her hands trembled slightly.
+Will noticed the sweat beading on her neck, realizing she had been burning her stamina the entire time.

 She explained it in short, exhausted bursts.
-In the Tutorial, she'd discovered she could ask the earth to move.
-Not fast.
-Not like a superhero.
-It required deep concentration, and it physically drained her.
+In the Tutorial, she had discovered she could ask the earth to move.
+It required deep concentration and physically drained her.

 Will looked at the tarp covering the ground between the treeline and the camp entrance.
 He looked back at Allison's pale face.